pragmaticpat/gatsby-supabase-test/README.md

 ## 🤔 What _is_ this _thing_?

 It's about the simplest example of connecting a Gatsby site to [Supabase](https://supabase.com/) as you could ask for!
-Figured I'd try it out and see if it worked straight away.
+Figured I'd try [gatsby-source-supabase](https://www.gatsbyjs.com/plugins/gatsby-source-supabase/) out and see if it worked straight away.
 All good.

 ## 🚀 Quick start (Gatsby Cloud)